mdrachuk/lightweight/README.md

 ```bash
 lw serve run:dev
 ```
-Here `site` is a Python module
+Here `run` is a Python module

-Host and port can be set via:
+Host and port can be changed via:
 ```bash
 lw serve run:dev --host 0.0.0.0 --port 80
 ```